 Note: Since this review was released the Robobrew has been rebranded to the BrewZilla.
-Features and specs may be slightly.
+Features and specs may vary from the version reviewed.

 This review is by Homebrew Finds Contributor Brad Probert.
 Brad is an engineer, expert homebrewer and experienced reviewer.
 Grab a link to Brad’s website at the end of this review.